brendanoshea84/construction/README.md

 ### Overall ###
 1. Manual clicking of all buttons to insure url end points are correct.
+1. After showing my project, a friend said to protect your mongodb from cyber attacks, all forms have been limited to max 300 characters.
+This would stop someone overloading the backend database.
 ### Interesting ###
 1. I had some issues with time log week calendar.
 To change the week, I had to add a variable to session.
 As the form would re-load, it would only show next or previous week.
 By adding the plus or negative to a session variable, I was allowed to go through all the week even though the form was reloaded.
 With more time, I believe I could find a better solution.
 As this works as intended, I left it in this project.